 When working with a PEO, you enter into a co-employment relationship.
 What does this mean?
 For the purpose of taxes and compliance, your employees will appear to be on the payroll of your PEO partner.
 However, you retain full oversight of these staff members, giving you all the productivity and cost benefits of the relationship without the overhead or paperwork that is generally required for full-time or part-time employees.

-This may be one of the reasons that 98% of businesses who are currently using a PEO would recommend it to others, according to Business News Daily.
 Responsibilities are contractually shared between the co-employers, with detailed outlines of responsibilities and payment structures.
 And this model ensures that you will not lose control of your business decisions and operations by partnering with a PEO.

 5 Common PEO Services